 5. Interns will develop and apply skills of consultation to their relationships with other entities such as courts, schools, social service agencies and law enforcement; and other individuals such as mental health providers, medical providers, care managers within Wasatch Mental Health and in other organizations.

 Supervision/training includes at least two hours of individual supervision and two hours of group supervision per week; weekly group supervision sessions devoted to evidenced-based treatment/evaluation and supervision/consultation, as well as weekly didactic training seminars presented by Wasatch Mental Health psychologists, other Wasatch Mental Health professional staff members and guest lecturers.
 The primary supervising psychologists are extremely well prepared having each provided many years of mental health services.
 Meet our Psychology Internship Program Faculty and Supervisors.

 Notice to Psychology Interns of Diverse Populations And Those Interested in Working with Special Needs Patients

 In keeping with APA’s initiative to embrace diversity, Wasatch Mental Health is actively seeking to recruit psychology interns from a wide range of students of diversity as well as students who have special interests, talents, or experience in working with diverse populations.

 About 2/3 of our total clientele are judged to be seriously and persistently mentally ill or severely emotionally disturbed and about 13% identify themselves with a non-majority racial group, excluding Hispanic.
 About 7% of our clientele identify themselves as Hispanic.
 We always have a need for Spanish-speaking clinicians.

-The internship stipend is $25,292 for 12 months beginning July 9, 2018, including two weeks of vacation/sick leave, two days of professional leave, and eleven paid holidays.
+The internship stipend is $25,292 for 12 months beginning July 6, 2020, including two weeks of vacation/sick leave and eleven paid holidays.